AnOtterGithubUser/anottergithubuser.github.io/_peeks/2025-03-11-llm-inference-engines-servers.md

 ## Conclusion

 From a naïve question sparked by Triton's documentation, I discovered key concepts that I did not suspect.
 I am glad I looked under the hood.
 Hopefully, this might help you too.
-I try to keep things simple in these peeks, but there is much more to say about LLM inference engines.
+I try to keep things simple in these peeks, but there is much more to say about LLM inference engines and servers.
 If you want to dive into their optimizations, I invite you to read this article [What happens behind vllm serve](https://www.otterpeeks.com/dives/behind-vllm-serve/)